Anti-bullying

 At our school, we understand that at times, life presents us with challenges that can make us feel vulnerable and at times, we may require additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play in supporting each other.

-For concerns relating to your child’s emotional wellbeing, please contact the Academy’s Mental Health Lead, Miss R Murray.
+For concerns relating to your child’s emotional wellbeing, please contact the Academy’s Designated Safeguarding Lead, Mr B Holdstock.

 For mental health advice/support, please contact CAMHs: https://www.humber.nhs.uk/Services/contact-point.htm